knightf/standbyme/README.md

 # standbyme
-a jQuery plugin to keep elements fixed in viewport when scrolling
+It is a jQuery plugin to keep elements fixed in viewport when scrolling.

+Say you have 2 columns of content.
+One of them is an article and the other one is a metabox.
+Some useful information in that metabox is important and you want it to stay in the window rather than scrolled out.
+And this small plugin may save you a bit of time.

+# Usage
+``$('.metabox').standbyme();``

 # Feature Design
 ## The wrapper